cfra/jitsi-playbook/README.md

 ## Usage

-Once all the containers have started up (this may take a minute or two), Jitsi should now be reachable at `https://meet.example.com`.
+Once all the containers have started up (this may take a minute or two), your new Jitsi Meet installation should now be reachable at `https://meet.example.com`.